By: Jeremy Neisser

 4. Can you run if you're overweight?

 This covers everything you will need to know to have a fun and successful 5k training experience.
+Just remember when you are starting out, start with a comfortable pace.

 If you are super excited to get started but feel like you might need some extra guidance, then you can sift through an array of 5k training plans here to see if any of the options are interesting and exciting to your individual needs and constraints.